MOLECULAR BASES OF PLANT DEVELOPMENTAL PHASE TRANSITIONS

 - Yingnan, Tian - PhD Student

-During their life cycle plants undergo a number of developmental phases, including embryonic, vegetative and reproductive development.
+During their life cycle plants undergo different developmental phases, including embryonic, vegetative and reproductive development.
 These developmental stages are characterised by specific patterns of cellular differentiation.
 The switch from a developmental phase to the next is under the control of spatial and temporal patterns of gene expression, so that selective activation or silencing of genes directs plant development through different phase changes.
-Our group is focused on understanding the molecular mechanisms involved in the regulation of plant developmental transitions.
-In particular we are interested in phase transitions such as flowering and germination with adaptive value for plant species as well as a significant impact on crop yield.
+Our group is focused on understanding different molecular mechanisms involved in the regulation of plant developmental transitions.
+In particular, we are interested in a couple of phase transitions: flowering and seed germination/seedling establishment, with adaptive value for plant species as well as a significant impact on crop yield.

-Histone variant H2A.Z and histone acetylation mediate different aspects of chromatin function and modulate flowering responses in Arabidopsis.
+The deposition of histone variant H2A.Z and histone acetylation mediate different aspects of chromatin function and modulate flowering responses in Arabidopsis

-During recent years our lab has got a deeper insight into the epigenetic mechanisms that participate in the regulation of the floral transition through the molecular and genetic characterization of several Arabidopsis mutations affecting subunits of the plant SWR1 chromatin remodeling complex, which catalyzes the exchange of H2A histone by the H2A.Z variant and that regulates flowering time in plants.
-Previously, we have characterized the ESD1 locus, encoding ARP6, a nuclear protein similar to conventional actin, and also the AtSWC6 locus, that encodes a zinc finger-harboring protein.
-Both proteins are part of the SWR1 complex and mutations in the corresponding genes cause an acceleration of flowering (Jarillo & Piñeiro, 2015).
-In addition, we have studied AtSWC4 and AtYAF9-like proteins, whose yeast orthologues are present in the SWR1 complex and are shared by the HAT complex NuA4, indicating a possible functional interplay between these two complexes.
-We have already demonstrated that mutations in these homologues and in other NuA4-C subunits such as EAF3 and ING homologues confer alterations in flowering time and in other developmental responses.
-Remarkably, we have recently showed that SWC4 specifically binds AT-rich elements in regulatory regions of target genes such as the floral integrator FT, and participates in the recruitment of the SWR1 complex and H2A.Z deposition to modulate gene expression (Gómez-Zambrano et al., 2018).
-On the same way, we have demonstrated that Arabidopsis YAF9 histone readers modulate flowering time through NuA4-complex-dependent H4 and H2A.Z histone acetylation at FLC chromatin (Crevillen et al., 2019).
+During recent years our lab has analyzed epigenetic mechanisms that participate in the regulation of the floral transition through the molecular and genetic characterization of several Arabidopsis subunits (ARP6, SWC6) of the plant SWR1 chromatin remodeling complex, which catalyzes the exchange of H2A histone by the H2A.Z variant and that regulates flowering time in plants (Jarillo & Piñeiro, 2015).
+In addition, we have studied AtSWC4 and AtYAF9-like proteins, whose yeast orthologues are present in the SWR1 complex and are shared by the HAT complex NuA4 (Espinosa-Cores et al., 2020), indicating a possible functional interplay between these two complexes.
+Remarkably, we have shown that SWC4 participates in the recruitment of the SWR1 complex and H2A.Z deposition to modulate gene expression through the specific binding to AT-rich elements in regulatory regions of target genes such as the floral integrator FT (Gómez-Zambrano et al., 2018).
+We have also demonstrated that Arabidopsis YAF9 histone readers modulate flowering time through NuA4-complex-dependent H4 and H2A.Z histone acetylation at FLC chromatin (Crevillen et al., 2019).

 Boter, M., Pozas, J., Jarillo, J.A., Piñeiro, M., Pernas, M. 2023.
 Brassica napus Roots Use Different Strategies to Respond to Warm Temperatures.
 International Journal of Molecular Sciences 24,1143.
 DOI: 10.3390/ijms24021143